cloudfoundry/docs-buildpacks/ruby/ruby-tips.html.md

 ## <a id='precompile'></a>Asset Precompilation ##

 Cloud Foundry supports the Rails asset pipeline.
 If you do not precompile assets before deploying your application, Cloud Foundry will precompile them when staging the application.
 Precompiling before deploying reduces the time it takes to stage an application.

-Use this command to precompile assets before deployment:
+Use the following command to precompile assets before deployment:

 <pre class="terminal">
 rake assets:precompile